 (f) the Coordinator has contravened a provision of Part 5A of the Act or these regulations; or

+(fa) the Coordinator has breached the terms of an agreement that the Coordinator has with the State; or

+(fb) the Coordinator has not complied with a condition attached to its appointment; or

 (g) the direction is necessary or convenient for the transition from a person who is, or has been the Coordinator or an Interim Coordinator to a person who subsequently is to, or has, become the Coordinator or an Interim Coordinator.

+[Regulation 24 amended: Gazette 17 Dec 2019 p.
+4353.]

 25. Process for giving direction

 (1) This regulation applies if —